 How to Do These Prompts

 Like I’ve previously stated, I hate writing prompts.
-Most of them are simple and basic prompts like write a story about a dragon.
+Most of them are simple and basic prompts like writing a story about a dragon.
 Like cool, but that doesn’t really help with understanding how to craft a story.

 So, these prompts are going to go beyond the normal and ask you to challenge yourself.
 Take the challenge because it has been designed with the principle of deliberate practice.